scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 # Introduction

-SCION is a path-aware internetworking routing architecture as described in {{RFC9217}}.
+SCION (Scalability, Control, and Isolation On Next-generation networks) is a path-aware internetworking routing architecture as described in {{RFC9217}}.
 It allows endpoints and applications to select paths across the network to use for traffic, based on trustworthy path properties.
 SCION is an inter-domain network architecture and is therefore not concerned with intra-domain forwarding.

 SCION has been developed with the following goals: